 In consultation with their prospective examining Committee, students ought to have a preliminary reading list prepared by the end of their second year so as to begin preparing for the Exam in the Summer of Year 2.
 The examining Committee will be formally appointed in the Fall term in year 3, and the final reading list and a two page statement of the dissertation topic are be submitted to the committee and Graduate Chair by October 1 of that semester.

 During the course of work in the Fall Semester, student and supervisor should discuss the prospective dissertation topic.
 Students should present their initial ideas for a dissertation topic at the Dissertation Workshop, usually in November or December.
-Using this presentation as a basis, each third-year student must submit to the Graduate Chair a five-page dissertation proposal by the beginning of the first week of classes in January, suitable for consideration for subsequent submission in the SAS Dissertation Research Fellowship competition.
+Using this presentation as a basis, each third-year student must submit to the Graduate Chair a five-page dissertation proposal by the beginning of the first week of classes in January.

 The chapter-length paper (8,000 to 10,000 words) on the dissertation topic and the 10-page prospectus are due at noon on the first Monday after Spring Break, and the scheduled oral defense is to take place later the same week.
 No extension on the submission of the written work may be granted.
 For students in the J.D.-Ph.D. program, the written work is due on the last day of classes and an oral defense is to take place soon after.